One Vanderbilt: Construction

 In January 2017, South Korea's National Pension Service and development firm Hines Interests Limited Partnership paid a combined $525 million for a 27.6% and 1.4% stake in the development, respectively.
 At the time, SL Green projected that One Vanderbilt would earn $198 million annually, including $42 million from the observation deck alone.
 Foundation laying started the next month.
 The work included one of the largest continuous concrete pours to ever take place in New York City.
 By that June, the skyscraper's first vertical beams had been constructed.
 One Vanderbilt's superstructure reached above ground level in October 2017.
 The following month, Navillus filed for bankruptcy, and Tishman moved to end its subcontract with Navillus, though work on the skyscraper continued.
 In January 2018, Tishman, SL Green, and Liberty Mutual agreed to let Navillus complete the subcontract for One Vanderbilt's construction.

 One Vanderbilt's construction proceeded faster than originally scheduled and, by February 2018, the tower had been completed to the ninth floor.
 By June of the same year, the tower had reached the sixteenth floor.
 Facade installation began in August 2018, at which point the structure had passed the 30th floor, or more than half its eventual height.
 By November, the structure had reached the 56th floor, high enough to provide views above neighboring buildings.
 Around that time, SL Green refinanced the construction loan, increasing it to $1.75 billion and reducing the interest rate.
 The building topped out on September 17, 2019.
+The building cost $3.31 billion in total.